Is Uranium Glass Safe to Facet?

 Donald Clark, CSM IMG

-Be advised that not just “weird physicist friends” are likely to have Geiger counters.
-Gemologists are also likely to have them in well-equipped gem labs.
-Uranium glass isn’t the only material containing uranium that a gem cutter might encounter.
+Be advised that not just "weird physicist friends" are likely to have Geiger counters.
+Gemologists with well-equipped labs are also likely to have them.
+Uranium glass isn't the only material containing uranium that a gem cutter might encounter.
 The typically bright fluorescence of chalcedony in geodes is due to uranium salts.

 Larry Meyer, Gold Country Gems